apache/click/tools/docbook/README.txt

   a snapshot release change the value from '1.70.0' to 'snapshot':

   dbf.xsl.version = snapshot

+# Lastly copy the XSLTHL jar (xslthl-2.0.1.jar) to the DBF lib folder.
+This will
+  provide syntax highlighting of all source code snippet.

 That's it for setting up the project.